muratk5n/thirdwave/en/README.md

 H2 View: "HAV Hydrogen.. is set to launch a deck-based containerised hydrogen energy system for ships.
-Based on 200kW hydrogen fuel cell modules, the containerised solution is a stand-alone, scalable power supply integrating support and safety systems as well as electrical power management"
+Based on 200kW hydrogen fuel cell modules, the containerised solution is a stand-alone, scalable power supply integrating support and safety systems"

 ---